Jessica Lee Rose: YouTube fame

 The lonelygirl15 video blogs, which first appeared in mid-2006, featured Rose as a 16-year-old girl named Bree posting under the alias lonelygirl15.
 The videos, which seemed genuine and presented lonelygirl15 as an actual person, initially dealt with typical teenage angst issues but soon after introduced a bizarre narrative surrounding secret occult practices within her family.
 The series was an immediate hit and became the most subscribed channel on YouTube but suspicions arose as to whether the videos were genuine or some sort of a promotional gimmick.

-An investigation by the Los Angeles Times would reveal the lonelygirl15 videos as a work of fiction.
-A firestorm ensued in the news media through September 2006 during which Rose and the creators of lonelygirl15 gained international attention and were interviewed by various magazines and television shows.
-In October 2006, the United Nations chose Rose via her character Bree to participate in an ad campaign to promote the UN's antipoverty cause.
+An investigation by the Los Angeles Times would reveal, in September 2006, that the lonelygirl15 videos were a work of fiction.
+A firestorm ensued in the news media through September 2006, during which Rose and the creators of lonelygirl15 gained international attention and were interviewed by various magazines and television shows.
+In October 2006, the United Nations chose Rose, via her character Bree, to participate in an ad campaign to promote the UN's antipoverty cause.

 In August 2007, Rose landed a role on Greek as "Jen K.", Rusty Cartwright's girlfriend.
 On the show, her character referenced the actress's breakout role stating "It's like I'm living with lonelygirl15!"

-"Weeping Willow", a sixth season episode of the television series Law & Order: Criminal Intent, was inspired by the lonelygirl15 videos.
+"Weeping Willow", a November 2006 episode of Law & Order: Criminal Intent, was inspired by the lonelygirl15 videos.

-On June 16, 2016, on the tenth anniversary of the series debut, Lonelygirl15 reappeared.
+On June 16, 2016, on the tenth anniversary of the series debut, lonelygirl15 reappeared.
 The video has Bree reassuring an unnamed 15-year-old subject about being selected, as Bree had been.

 Post-YouTube career

-After her departure from lonelygirl15, Rose was signed by United Talent Agency and was cast in the ABC Family series Greek in the role of "Jen K" and the 2007 Chris Sivertson film I Know Who Killed Me, which starred Lindsay Lohan.
+After her departure from lonelygirl15, Rose was signed by United Talent Agency, and was cast in the ABC Family series Greek in the role of "Jen K", and in the 2007 Chris Sivertson film I Know Who Killed Me, which starred Lindsay Lohan.
 She then played "Tina", an aspiring wrestler, in the award-winning sports drama Perfect Sport.
-In January 2009, Rose appeared in the music video for The White Tie Affair's song "Candle (Sick and Tired)," and the following October, she appeared in the Syfy television movie, Ghost Town.
+In January 2009, Rose appeared in the music video for The White Tie Affair's song "Candle (Sick and Tired)", and that October she appeared in the Syfy television movie, Ghost Town.